 Arrangements were in place for residents to give feedback on the service provided to them and to contribute to the organisation of the service.
-Residents told the inspector that the person in charge was always available to them and was always responsive to their needs and requests.
-In addition to this informal feedback, there were regular residents' council meetings and satisfaction questionnaires for residents.
-Action plans were developed following these meetings and surveys, to ensure that the opinions and feedback of the residents were used to inform quality improvements in the centre.
+Residents told the inspector that the management team were always available to them and were always responsive to their needs and requests.
+In addition to this informal feedback, there were regular residents' meetings and satisfaction questionnaires for residents.
+Residents confirmed that their queries or concerns which were discussed at meetings were addressed promptly, for example, residents had requested to have the timing of meals displayed in the main dining room and this was completed quickly.
+Nonetheless, the documentation of follow-ups to the residents meeting did not include action plans, to ensure that the opinions and feedback of the residents were properly captured and used to inform quality improvements in the centre.

 The resident's care representative was always consulted with where the resident was unable to express their opinion.
 Families told the inspector that the centre always communicated with them about changes to care and any concerns they had.
-Residents were supported to access national advocacy agencies if required or if they requested this.
-The person in charge had organised for a representative from the national advocacy service to come in to give a talk to residents in the coming weeks.
+Residents were supported to access national advocacy agencies if required or if they requested this and a small number of residents were currently engaged with these services.
 Care plans viewed by the inspector detailed person-centred interventions and staff were very familiar with residents' needs and social histories.

-Dedicated activity staff were responsible for delivering the schedule of activities in the centre and the inspector observed group activities taking place in the morning and afternoon on the day of inspection.
+Dedicated activity staff were responsible for delivering the schedule of activities in the centre and the inspector observed group activities taking place in the morning and afternoon on the day of inspection, across each of the units.
 Staff were trained and competent to provide one-to-one sensory activities to residents who could not participate in groups or whose needs were advanced.
 Residents enjoyed group exercises, bingo, movies and outings, and particularly enjoyed live music.
 Residents were observed going for walks outside of the centre with staff.
 Visitors were observed coming in and out of the centre throughout the day and told the inspector that they were always welcome and were assured of the care provided.
 Residents were happy with the choice and frequency of activities and told the inspector that staff go out of their way to facilitate their requests and needs.
+Overall, feedback from residents and visitors alike was overwhelmingly positive, with abundant compliments relayed to the inspector about all aspects of life and care in the centre.